audiopixel/pixelmixer/README.md

 * Mix multiple pixel shaders together using various blend modes
 * Map shaders to any number of areas using 3D transformations
 * Import OpenGL ES 2.0 fragment shaders
-* Enhance your shaders with helper methods / values not normally in GLSL
 * Easily manipulate animations with incoming audio or data feeds
 * Multiple position / index maps can be used to generate mapped content
 * Capture color values for all 3D nodes at high framerates